Self-knowledge in job search

 - Increasing self-acceptance – adding compassion and flexibility

-Well-being comes from living in connection with yourself and acting accordingly.
-On the career path, too, self-awareness is not just part of the job search - it is the foundation of it.
+Wellbeing is created by being connected with yourself and acting in line with your values and needs.
+On your career path, self-knowledge is not just one part of job searching – it is the foundation of it.

 Why is Self-knowledge Important in Job Searching?